-- When there is a P0 error regulation will continue with 50% cut-in capacity during day operation and 25% cut-in capacity during night operation - but minimum one step. - When there is a P1 error 100% condenser capacity will be cut in, but the compressor regulation will remain normal. - In the event of Prc failure, regulation continues using the average Vrec OD recorded for the last 6 hours.
-The opening degree is then adjusted according to the MT capacity. - When there is an error on the Sd sensor the safety monitoring of the discharge gas temperature will be discontinued. - When there is an error on the Ss sensor the monitoring of the superheat on the suction line will be discontinued.

-- When there is an error on the outdoor temperature sensor Sc3 the "FDD" function will cease.
+- When there is a P0 error regulation will continue with 50% cut-in capacity during day operation and 25% cut-in capacity during night operation - but minimum one step. - When there is a Pc error 100% condenser capacity will be cut in, but the compressor regulation will remain normal. - When there is an error on the Sd sensor the safety monitoring of the discharge gas temperature will be discontinued. - When there is an error on the Ss sensor the monitoring of the superheat on the suction line will be discontinued. - When there is an error on the outdoor temperature sensor Sc3 the "FDD" function will cease.
 Regulation with variable condensing pressure reference cannot either be carried out.
-Instead you use the PC ref. min. value as reference. - In the event of Sgc faults, further adjustments are carried out using the Shp signal.
+Instead you use the PC ref. min. value as reference.